drpietz/better-digitalocean-dyndns/README.md

 Optional for A and AAAA records.
 You can use `%v4` to insert the IPv4 address and `%v6` for the IPv6 address respectively.
 Use `%%` to insert a literal %.

-`device` is used as an identifier to determine wheter this or another device is supposed to handle dynamic IP updates.
+`device` is used as an identifier to determine wheter a device is supposed to handle dynamic IP updates for this record.